What is Apprenticeship?

 Internships vs. Apprenticeship

 While lacking the long-term commitment you might need over time, internships can provide short-term employment solutions.
-As you consider onboarding an intern vs. an apprentice, you’ll discover that an intern lacks the structured training and development needed to grow in the field, which an apprentice will gather throughout their apprenticeship.
+As you consider onboarding an intern vs. a youth apprentice, you’ll discover that an intern lacks the structured training and development needed to grow in the field, which a youth apprentice will gather throughout their apprenticeship.
 Interns may fill a void, but they are unable to meet important skills gaps that a more trained worker could provide.

-Long-Term Talent Development: They focus on the long-term investment of workers, integrating new employees who grow with the company.
+Long-Term Talent Development: Youth apprenticeships focus on the long-term investment of workers, integrating new employees who grow with the company.

 Graduate Recruitment Programs vs. Apprenticeship

-Knowledge Transfer: They ensure systematic knowledge transfer from experienced employees to apprentices at extremely cost-effective wages.
+Knowledge Transfer: Youth apprenticeships ensure systematic knowledge transfer from experienced employees to apprentices at extremely cost-effective wages.

 On-the-Job Training vs. Apprenticeship

-Structured Development: They provide a formalized path that combines on-the-job training and instruction from experts in-house and in the classroom, providing a well-rounded experience.
+Structured Development: Youth apprenticeships provide a formalized path that combines on-the-job training and instruction from experts in-house and in the classroom, providing a well-rounded experience.

 Contract and Temporary Workers vs. Apprenticeship